Difference Generation Processor

 - Intel® Software Guard Extensions (Intel® SGX) 1 To help application protect your system and your data

-- Intel® BIOS Guard and Intel® Boot Guard to help protect your system during startup
+- Intel® BIOS Guard and Intel® Boot Guard help protect your system during startup

 Scalable Portfolio of Processors

-The Family of the 8th generation Intel® Core ™ processor is a big investment in your desktop experience – both for games, entertainment, or computing common purposes wherever your life takes you.
-From the performance of jaw-dropping of the 8th Generation Intel® Core ™ i7-8700K processor with six cores to the practical capabilities of the 8th Generation Intel® Core ™ i3-8100 processor, our latest generation of desktop processors in accordance with various budgets and needs.
+The Family of the 8th generation Intel® Core ™ processor is a big investment in your desktop experience—both for games, entertainment, or computing common purposes wherever your life takes you.
+From the jaw-dropping performance of the 8th Generation Intel® Core ™ i7-8700K processor with six cores to the practical capabilities of the 8th Generation Intel® Core ™ i3-8100 processor, our latest generation of desktop processors is in accordance with various budgets and needs.
 Whether you are a lapry professional, an extraordinary fan, or the first buyer, there is a 4th generation Intel® Core ™ processor that will enable the experience you are looking for.
-If the form factor is your priority, the 8th Generation Intel® Core ™ processor family offers a variety of processors designed for desktop PCs from high-performance gaming towers, to the application, and all-in-one-style, to a compact living room.
+If form factor is your priority, the 8th Generation Intel® Core ™ processor family offers a variety of processors designed for desktop PCs, from high-performance gaming towers to applications and all-in-one-style to a compact living room.

 8th Generation Intel® Core™ Desktop Processor Family i3 vs i5 vs i7

-The 8th Generation Intel® Core ™ processor increases the desktop computing bar with innovation to encourage interesting experience, capabilities, and form factors.
-Naturally all the amazing things you and the 8th Generation supported by the new Intel® Core ™ processor-powered can be done.
+The 8th Generation Intel® Core ™ processor increases the desktop computing bar with innovation to encourage interesting experiences, capabilities, and form factors.
+Naturally, all the amazing things you and the 8th Generation supported by the new Intel® Core ™ processor-powered can be done.

 Product Collection | 8th Generation Intel® Core™ i3 Processors | 8th Generation Intel® Core™ i5 Processors | 8th Generation Intel® Core™ i7 Processors |